 How Do I Qualify?

-If you are a class member, the extended deadline to file claims has been moved to January 22, 2024.
+If you are a class member, the extended deadline to file claims has been moved up to January 22, 2024.
 The

 initial deadline to file Initial Claims Period claim(s) for free credit